alidasdan/optimum-cycle-mean-algorithms/README.md

 named 'ad_alg_ALGO.cc'.
 The corresponding make target is ALGO.
 The executables are all have .x extension.
 You can also build the same target by using any prefix of the name.
-For example, you can build the executible 'yto.x' (of the Young-Tarjan-Orlin's algorithm) by typing 'make yto' or 'make yt' or 'make y'.
+For example, you can build the executable 'yto.x' (of the Young-Tarjan-Orlin's algorithm) by typing 'make yto' or 'make yt' or 'make y'.

 With no targets following the make command, the following executables